-The major pivot point to avoid failure in the Design Thinking Process is the degree of specificity in the problem statement.
+The major pivot point to avoid failure in the design thinking process is the degree of specificity in the problem statement.
 Ambiguity is no ally during this process.
 It does not open parameters up to more solutions.
 It only leads to unnecessary time wasted on inapplicable solutions.
 One of the many ways to approach defining a specific problem is to identify the many who's, what's, and why's that exist in the space around the issue, such as asking:

 - Who is affected?